Lifecycle Hooks

 Combining extensions and hooks: worked example

-The hook closure cannot call sim.current_tick() directly (the simulation is borrowed during the tick), so we store the tick in a World resource and update it each iteration.
+The hook closure cannot call sim.current_tick() directly (the simulation is borrowed during the tick), so the tick is mirrored into a World resource that the hook reads.

 use elevator_core::prelude::*;